krazydanny/laravel-validator/README.md

 Usage
 -----

-We only have to register the service provider in our project and all available rules are ready to use :)
+We only have to register the service provider in our project and all new rules are ready to use :)

 ```php